-Create a detailed road map that ties your new business development activities to tangible goals with the help of our new business development process.
+Create a detailed road map that ties your new business development activities to tangible goals with the help of our new business development planning guide.

-With 2020 coming to an end, you are likely well into your 2021 sales planning and budgeting.
+Companies with poor sales planning could experience up to 10% of annual sales as lost opportunities, according to Gartner.
 If you have found that you struggled to meet your business development goals for sales growth and new account development this past year, you may need to look at your plan for where it went wrong.
 This post is a New Business Development Planning Guide that provides you with critical questions that must be asked and answered as you evaluate your plan for 2023.

 - Have you identified the decision makers or key centers of influence in each segment and the criteria they use for purchasing decisions?

-- Is your messaging compelling and does it successfully represent your product/offer to the market?
-Does it clearly separates your product/offer from competitors?
-Is your messaging is directed to the decision makers and/or key influencers in the targeted markets, and is it consistent with their buying criteria?
+- Is your messaging compelling, and does it successfully represent your product/offer to the market?
+Does it clearly separate your product/offer from competitors?
+Is your message directed to the decision makers and/or key influencers in the targeted markets, and is it consistent with their buying criteria?

 - Have you identified the most effective marketing and media programs to introduce your company to the targeted markets/prospects to secure new opportunities?
 They may include:

 - Internet marketing

 - Are you able to quantify and link the results that you expect to produce from each marketing/media program to your new business development goals?
 Such as:

 - The number of qualified sales ready leads required to secure the goaled new accounts and related sales volume.

 - The number of leads required to secure the desired qualified sales ready leads